adamzev/AutoMark/README.md

 ----------
  TODO:
 ---------
- - Tests AutoMark with a larger variety of images from different cameras.
+ - Test AutoMark with a larger variety of images from different cameras.
  - Improve digit string segmentation (watershed?).
  - Implement a form code database.